tweedge/unishox2-py3/README.md

 * smaz: 401.96 (-43.76%)
 * Unishox2: 343.58 (-51.93%)

 Unishox2 would be expected to pull farther ahead of smaz for non-English posts as well, though I don't have data to test that.
+I welcome a PR with additional tests.

 ### Credits